GoogleChrome/ip-protection/Masked-Domain-List.md

 consciouscheese.com                                           | Admiral                                                        | Not Impacted By Script Blocking
 consumerzero.com                                              | Admiral                                                        | Not Impacted By Script Blocking
 coolguesthouse.com                                            | Admiral                                                        | Entire Domain Blocked
-copycarpenter.com                                             | Admiral                                                        | Entire Domain Blocked
+copycarpenter.com                                             | Admiral                                                        | Not Impacted By Script Blocking
 copyfranchise.com                                             | Admiral                                                        | Not Impacted By Script Blocking
 cozytryst.com                                                 | Admiral                                                        | Not Impacted By Script Blocking
 craftessays.com                                               | Admiral                                                        | Not Impacted By Script Blocking